bunnyyss09/sudoku-solver-computer-vision/README.md

 ## Model Training Details
 - The digit classification model is trained on the **Chars74K** dataset, which contains various handwritten characters.
 - The model predicts digits with high confidence to construct the initial Sudoku puzzle.

----

-## Future Improvements
-- **Enhanced Accuracy**: Improve the digit classification model with additional training data or more advanced architectures.
-- **Mobile Compatibility**: Develop a mobile-friendly version of the app for easier access.
-- **Additional Puzzle Types**: Extend support to other grid-based puzzles like KenKen or Kakuro.